Faculty Evaluation Policy

 The APR rankings will determine a merit ranking based on the following scale: 5=Outstanding, 4=Above Average, 3=Average, 2=Below Average, or 1=Unsatisfactory.
 Merit categories are directly related to the level of merit pay (salary increase) if merit is funded.
 Job effectiveness/productivity components and performance level results are considered in appointment renewal, promotion, and tenure decisions.
 The performance level rating of satisfactory or unsatisfactory is independent of merit ranking categories and is not subject to merit ranking category percentages.

 A faculty member may decline to participate in the APR; however, the faculty member must state this option in writing to the department head.
 Faculty who do not participate in the APR will not be eligible for salary increases, tenure, or promotion.
-Faculty who do not participate in the APR must participate in Student Evaluations of Instruction and may be evaluated solely on Student Evaluations of Instruction and the department head’s determination of performance level, including collegiality.
+Faculty who do not participate in the APR must participate in SEIs and may be evaluated solely on SEIs and the department head’s determination of performance level, including collegiality.